 A series of detailed articles that take you step by step through the process of participating in paid research studies.

-See all Free Paid Survey blog posts
+Free Paid Survey Sites

 One way to bring in some small amounts of extra money is to participate in consumer panels, otherwise known as free paid surveys.
 Consumer panels are free to sign up for, and essentially you end up in a database and based upon your demographic profile, you will get surveys sent to you occasionally for which you will receive compensation.
 Many of the companies who initiate the surveys and hire the consumer panels are large manufacturers and fortune 500 companies.

 You may be a bit wary of signing up with these sites but don’t be.
 They are legitimate and they do not send spam.
 Some product tests or online focus groups (online bulletin board type discussion usually for 60-90 minutes) pay upwards of $100 or more.
 Most surveys range from $1 to $10 and take anywhere from 10 minutes to 60 minutes.
 Some sites pay in cash, some in points redeemable for cash or gift certificates and some in points redeemable for merchandise.
 All the sites I have listed here DO pay and/or the send merchandise you redeem your points for so get to signing up to earn some extra money!

 - Never, and I mean NEVER pay to join a survey site.
 There are plenty of sites that offer a database of companies and promise you the world, but they are the same companies I’ve provided for free.

 - Be wary of survey sites you find on the web that say “take surveys and complete offers” for cash.
 Not that you don’t earn some money, but usually you have to sign up for free trials (and then cancel them) and or sign up for a lot of spam you don’t want.

 - Create an email address specifically for receiving survey invites.
 You’ll likely get a lot of them and it’s nice to separate them.
 Also, some do get thrown into spam, so having a separate address makes it easier to control that.